byuarchdi/print-headers-and-footers/README.md

     PrintHAF.print()

 Remember that you cannot print with ctrl+p or window.print(), you MUST call PrintHAF.print.

+If you have content that you want to keep together even when a natural page break is encountered, use the following CSS rule:

+    break-inside: avoid;

 ## Things to Consider
 * All units entered in initialization should be in pixels